ricksikka1/Hooter-v2/notes.md

 28) new django app "accounts" to handle user registration, "profiles" to handle profile business

+29) Can update multiple models with one form, when updating the Profile form we can update our User Model (first/last name, email)

+30) Following/Follower logic implemented through Many-to-many relationships (ece356)
 ------------------------------------------------ REACT TIME -------------------------------------------------------------------

 1) React hooks are special functions that let us "hook into" React features